 Under the Licensing Order, local authorities in Scotland will have to establish a territory-specific licensing scheme to regulate the process in each area of the country.
-Short-term lets owners will have until 1st April 2023 to apply for a licence and all short-term properties will require one by 1st July 2024.
+Existing short-term lets owners will have until 1st October 2023 (previously 1st April 2023) to apply for a licence and all short-term properties will need to have been granted one by 1st January 2025 to continue hosting their property.

 Learn all about the new licensing requirements and how the new short-term lets licensing scheme in Scotland impacts you.